teampivotai/fashion-starter/README.md

 # Install dependencies
 yarn

-# Spin up the database and redis
+# Spin up the database and Redis
 docker-compose up -d

 # Build the project